Taking cash in or out of Canada? Read this.

 It’s generally fee-free to use your Revolut card abroad.
 However, it depends when, how much you spend or withdraw - and whether a currency conversion is involved.

-Here are some of the potential Revolut fees you need to know about:
+Here are some of the potential Revolut fees you need to know about when using the Standard plan (fees can differ for other tier plans):

 Alongside fees, it’s also important to factor in the exchange rate when comparing travel spending solutions.

-Revolut offers the mid-market exchange rate when you convert your GBP to CAD.
-But crucially, this is only for converting currency during the week.
-If you do it on a weekend, a 1% charge will apply to whatever you spend or convert.
+Revolut uses their own Revolut exchange rate⁴ when you convert your GBP to CAD which can be different from the mid-market exchange rate.
+But more crucially, this is only for converting currency during the week.
+If you do it on a weekend, an additional 1% charge will apply to whatever you spend or convert.

 If you are planning to stay in Canada for a while, you might be thinking of opening a Revolut account there.
 Unfortunately though, Revolut accounts, cards and the app aren’t available for customers in Canada at the moment.

 Revolut had previously launched a beta version of its offering in Canada, but made the decision to withdraw from the country in March 2021.
-It promised to relaunch in 2022 when the company had “more resources”, but there’s been no news of this yet⁵.
+It promised to relaunch when the company had “more resources”, but there’s been no news of this yet.⁵

 However, you can still send money from the UK to Canada, and use your UK-issued Revolut card when you travel to Canada.